 Third, Check if Your Car Warranty or Car Insurance Covers Key Replacement

-Weigh your option.
+Weigh your options.
 Leaving to your car dealers the job would be easier.. less hassle, actually no hassle at all, but expect it to be more expensive, than with an auto locksmith’s service.